Afghanistan: 168 passengers, including 107 Indians, evacuated on IAF flight

 Several countries, including India, have evacuated their citizens from Afghanistan amid a scramble to leave the country hit by a political crisis.
 But many more are still stuck.

-Following the Taliban’s takeover, chaotic scenes had unfolded in the country as thousands fearful of Taliban rule desperately thronged the airport in an attempt to flee the war-torn country.
-At least five people were reportedly killed amid the chaos at the Kabul airport.
-Some videos showed horrifying images of at least two people who tried to escape Kabul by clinging to a plane fall after takeoff.
+Following the Taliban’s takeover, chaotic scenes had unfolded in the country as thousands fearful of the Taliban rule desperately thronged the airport in an attempt to flee the war-torn country.

+An unidentified North Atlantic Treaty Organization official told Reuters that at least 20 people have died in and around the airport over the last week.
+The British government confirmed seven deaths on Sunday.

+Last week, some videos showed horrifying images of two people who tried to escape Kabul by clinging to a plane fall after takeoff.

 Also read: